Lump Sum or Regular Investing? What to Do with a Windfall in Ireland

 The worst strategy: waiting for the "right time"

 Markets spend the majority of their time at or near all-time highs.
 Waiting for a 10% pullback before investing means you may wait years — missing significant upside in the interim.
 J.P.
-Morgan's annual Guide to the Markets shows that missing even the 10 best trading days in a decade can cut final returns by 50%.
+Morgan's annual Guide to the Markets shows that missing just the 10 best trading days in a 20-year period roughly halves your final return.
+On a €50,000 portfolio over 20 years, that's the difference between roughly €193,000 if you stayed fully invested and roughly €99,000 if you missed those days — a six-figure cost for trying to time the market.

 Related guides